MikeInnes/blog/posts/advent-2025/index.md

 total
 ```

-**Part Two** extends takes us from finding a two-digit number to a twelve-digit one.
+**Part two** extends takes us from finding a two-digit number to a twelve-digit one.
 It's easiest to rewrite `joltage` to work with `N` digits.
 The logic is identical: find the largest digit in the list (making sure there's enough left over), then use rest of the list as candidates for the next digit.

 ```raven
 fn joltage(digits, n) {